Follow the North Star With the Help of These Celestial Jewellery Picks

 Art Deco Celestial Jewellery

 An undeniably glamorous era, the Art Deco period flourished with sparkle at the forefront.
 Jewellery styles changed dramatically, incorporating architectural and geometric aesthetic throughout their designs.
 Due to this, celestial jewellery became even more abstract.
 Enamel, Jet, Diamonds, Emeralds, Rubies and Sapphires were used in abundance in Art Deco designs.
-Stars, moons, planets and suns still were rich in romantic and glamorous symbolism, meaning that they were widely incorporated into fashion, art and the rise of graphic illustration, as shown in this vintage Vogue cover below.
+Stars, moons, planets and suns still were rich in romantic and glamorous symbolism, meaning that they were widely incorporated into fashion, art and the rise of graphic illustration.

 We hope you have loved learning about celestial jewellery as much as we have, as well as seeing how these gorgeous periods loved and interpreted this theme.